UniRaison/menuAz/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
 ```

-This README provides a comprehensive overview of your MenuAz project, including installation instructions, usage examples, documentation for key functions, and a sample implementation.
-You can adjust the content as needed to better fit your project's specific details or requirements.
+This updated README.md now includes:
+1. A correct and working sample code
+2. An explanation of the command-line direct execution feature
+3. Examples of how to use the direct execution
+4. A sample output of what the menu looks like when run interactively

+This should provide a comprehensive guide for users of your MenuAz library, including both interactive use and direct command-line execution.